David Cohen (lawyer)

-David Cohen (August 1, 1946 – May 14, 2021) was a Canadian immigration lawyer, based in Montreal, Quebec.
-He was the senior partner at the Cohen Immigration Law firm, and he testified on immigration to the Senate of Canada and Parliament of Canada.
-He was recognised for his use of the internet to help immigrants move to, and settle in, Canada.
-He died on May 14, 2021.
+David Cohen (August 1, 1946 – May 14, 2021) was a Canadian immigration lawyer based in Montreal, Quebec.
+He served as the senior partner at Cohen Immigration Law and provided testimony on immigration matters to both the Senate and the Parliament of Canada.
+Cohen was an early adopter of the internet as a tool to assist immigrants in relocating to and establishing themselves in Canada.
+He died of cancer at his home in Montreal on May 14, 2021.

 Education

-Cohen graduated in 1972 from the McGill University Faculty of Law with a Bachelor of Civil Law degree.
+Cohen was admitted in 1969 into the McGill University Faculty of Law and graduated in 1972 with a Bachelor of Civil Law degree.

 Career

-Cohen began practicing Canadian immigration law after being called to the Bar of Quebec in 1975, and was a member of the Law Society of Ontario.
-He was a member in good standing of the Canadian Bar Association's Immigration Law Section, the American Immigration Lawyers Association, and the Quebec Immigration Lawyers Association.
-In 2017, he was named a Life Governor of the Quebec Bar Foundation, which is a charitable organization that seeks to advance the rule of law through research.
+After graduation from law school in 1972, Cohen pursued a business opportunity in New York which involved selling high-end purses and began practicing Canadian immigration law after being called to the Bar of Quebec in 1975.
+He was a member of the Law Society of Ontario.
+He was a member of the Canadian Bar Association's Immigration Law Section, the American Immigration Lawyers Association, and the Quebec Immigration Lawyers Association.
+In 2017, he was named a Life Governor of the Quebec Bar Foundation, a charitable organization that seeks to advance the rule of law through research.

 In May 2008, he testified before the House of Commons Standing Committee on Citizenship and Immigration and Standing Committee on Finance on the legal impacts of proposed changes to the Immigration and Refugee Protection Act (IRPA).
 Later that month, he presented similar evidence to the Senate of Canada.
 Cohen argued against the proposed reforms to IRPA due to concerns they would enable Canada to be discriminatory in its selection of immigrants.

 Media

-Cohen received media recognition for his work assisting immigrants.
 In 2015, David Berger and Cohen spearheaded an effort in conjunction with other members of the Temple Emanu-El-Beth Sholom to reunite Syrian refugees with their families in Montreal.
 Members of the Temple raised $70,000 to sponsor two Syrian families through Canada's Private Sponsorship of Refugees Program.
-He was regarded as a pioneer due to his use of technology to provide information on how to move to Canada, as well as to connect immigrants so they can develop social networks and find employment.
+He was well-known for his use of technology to provide information on how to move to Canada, as well as to connect immigrants so they can develop social networks and find employment.

-He was invited to discuss a variety of different immigration issues with media outlets around the world.
-For instance, Cohen's analysis on how U.S. politics, such as the outcomes of presidential elections, influences immigration to Canada, has been cited by the likes of the Conference Board of Canada, the New York Times, CNN, the Telegraph, among others.
+Cohen was invited to discuss a variety of different immigration issues with media outlets around the world.
+His analysis on how U.S. politics, such as the outcomes of presidential elections, influences immigration to Canada, has been cited by the Conference Board of Canada, the New York Times, CNN, and the Telegraph, among others.